Regine Velasquez: 1999–2003: R2K and Reigne

-2004–2007: Covers Vol. 1 and Vol. 2
+2004–2007: Covers Volume 1 and Volume 2

 In February 2004, Velasquez and Ogie Alcasid co-headlined a concert, The Songbird & The Songwriter, at the Araneta Coliseum, and they embarked on a North American tour that April.
 At the 17th Aliw Awards, she won Best Female Performance in a Concert and was nominated for Entertainer of the Year for the collaboration.
 Velasquez hosted the reality talent show Pinoy Pop Superstar, which began airing on GMA Network that July.
-In October 2004, she released "Forevermore", the lead single from her twelfth studio album Covers, Vol. 1.
-Its songs were originally recorded by Filipino male artists, and it was her most expensive cover album to produce due in part to the cost of securing licensing rights for songs by local songwriters, including Ariel Rivera's "Minsan Lang Kita Iibigan", Basil Valdez's "Say That You Love Me", and Nonoy Zuñiga's "Araw Gabi".
-The album has since been certified six times platinum.
+In October 2004, she released "Forevermore", the lead single from her twelfth studio album Covers Volume 1.
+Its songs were originally recorded by Filipino male artists, and it was her most expensive cover album to produce due in part to the cost of securing licensing rights for songs by local songwriters, including Ariel Rivera's "Minsan Lang Kita Iibigan", Basil Valdez's "Say That You Love Me", and Nonoy Zuñiga's "Araw-Gabi".
+The album has since been certified six times Platinum.

 Later in November and December 2005, Velasquez had an eight-day concert residency named Reflections at the Aliw Theater.
-The sequel album Covers, Vol. 2 was released in February 2006.
+The sequel album Covers Volume 2 was released in February 2006.
 Unlike its predecessor, it contains songs by foreign artists, including Alanis Morissette's "Head Over Feet", Blondie's "Call Me", and Elvis Presley's "Blue Suede Shoes".
 Manila Bulletin's Jojo Panaligan was generally impressed with Velasquez's "versatility" and the album tracks' "jazzy and blues-y interpretation".
 In October 2006, she performed a concert titled Twenty at the Araneta Coliseum, which won her Best Female Major Concert Act and Entertainer of the Year award at the 20th Aliw Awards.
 In 2007, she became co-host of the reality television show Celebrity Duets, an interactive music competition based on the eponymous original US show.